The city of Christchurch experienced a major earthquake centred south of the city; severe damage and casualties occurred.

 Read about the GeoNet response to the landslides and rockfalls after the Christchurch earthquake:

-More info about Port Hills, Christchurch Landslide Monitoring is also available in our Landslide section.
+More info about Port Hills, Christchurch Landslide Monitoring is also available here.

 Land above the cliffs at Clifton and Redcliffs was monitored for movement with portable GPS receivers, and a weather station was deployed to correlate any movement with weather events.
 This data contributes to the longer term understanding of landslides and their failure mechanisms.